puckey/dance-tonite/src/components/About/content.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/9cG675fJlEo" frameborder="0" allowfullscreen></iframe>
 </div>

-In Dance Tonite, you go from room to room experiencing a series of dance performances created entirely by fans.
+Dance Tonite features the new song by LCD Soundsystem, "Tonite."
+In it, you go from room to room experiencing a series of dance performances created entirely by fans.
 Using a new technology called WebVR, the experience is accessible from a single URL and works across platforms, giving the user a different role in the experience depending on their device.

 With Daydream View or other handheld VR headsets, you are on stage watching the experience unfold around you.
 With room-scale VR such as the HTC VIVE or Oculus Rift (which enable your physical movements to be reflected in your virtual environment), you are a performer.
 And without VR, you are in the audience getting a bird’s eye view perspective.